PaiSetup/PaiSetup/docs/ArchLinuxSetup.md

 NOTE: Audio may not work on first boot, due to some drivers not being enabled.
 Maybe I could enable them with modprobe, but it's just easier to reboot.

 TODO: merge arch.sh and arch_grub.sh scripts into one

-TODO: perform ssh config as a step in setup.py